pal3668139/CAT-Data-Mgt/README.md

  - Each Action Survey also uses a standard naming convention such as "Week 05, Wednesday February 5, 2025."
  - Using this schedule and standard naming conventions, we will define an ingestion schedule for each Action Survey: Once per day for 10 days after the survey is published.

-Based on our ingestion schedule for each Action Surveys, we will:
+Based on our ingestion schedule for each Action Survey, we will:
- - Create a separate Cloud Scheduler job for each Action Survey (once per day for 10 days after the survey is published)
+ - Create a separate Cloud Scheduler job for each Action Survey (once per day for 10 days after the survey is published).
- - Setup the Cloud Scheduler jobs to trigger the Pandas script, which ingests, cleans and transforms, and loads our Action Survey data in BigQuery
+ - Setup the Cloud Scheduler jobs to trigger the Pandas script, which ingests, cleans, transforms, and loads our Action Survey data in BigQuery.
- - For the long legislative session, there will be about 30 Cloud Scheduler jobs to manage
+ - For the long legislative session, there will be about 30 Cloud Scheduler jobs to manage.

 ### 5. Data Availability and Analysis
 The final BigQuery tables will be accessible via Google Sheets using the BigQuery data connector (https://support.google.com/docs/topic/9699960).
 This provides easy access for team members to analyze the data in real-time from Google Sheets.